SushantAd/file_server/README.md

 # file_server
-A simple Akka HTTP based ups
+A minimal file server based on Akka Http.